Summer Enrichment Program Application

 - Additional recommendation letters will not be considered.

-- Once an applicant has added recommenders’ contacts to the application form, an automatic email will be sent to each recommender.
-It may take a few hours for the email to be sent to the recommender.
+- It may take a few hours for the email to be sent to the recommender.
 Recommenders should check their spam folders if they’ve not received a notification.

-* Note: Applicants can return to their application at any time before the deadline to update any portion of their application and submit it as final before recommenders have uploaded their letters.
+- Applicants can submit their application as final before recommenders have uploaded their letters.

 Note: If selected as a Rangel Scholar, applicants will be required to send official transcripts, forms to register for university courses (provided by the Rangel Program), a medical form with immunization information (provided by the Rangel Program), and other required documents.

 A panel of individuals with experience in foreign affairs and academia evaluates candidates’ applications.
 The Rangel Programs will strive to complete the selection process and make offers by spring 2024.
-Applicants will be notified of the results by email soon thereafter.
+Applicants will be notified of the results by email soon thereafter and are advised to monitor their spam and junk folders for notifications.